Some people have a tendency to ignore the Shiba Inu pros and cons that exist and wind up taking on a dog that they’re not prepared for.

 All of the above greatly hinges on how it’s raised, how it’s trained, and how it’s treated.
-Every undesirable trait that rests within the Shiba Inu skillset can be trained out of the dog for the most part.
+For most, every undesirable trait that rests within the Shiba Inu skillset can be trained out of the dog.

-Shiba Inus are a gorgeous dog that has been consistently growing in popularity.
-However, never let the popularity of a breed put blinders on you if you’re looking for a family dog.
+Shiba Inus are gorgeous dog that has been consistently growing in popularity.
+However, never let the popularity of this Japanese breed put blinders on you if you’re looking for a family dog.

-I hope this article about the Shiba Inu pros and cons helps you remove those blinders and figure out whether or not a Shiba Inu is the right dog for you.
+I hope this article about the Shiba Inu’s pros and cons helps you remove those blinders and figure out whether or not a Shiba Inu is the right dog for you.